Audacy, Inc.: Corporate social responsibility

+Each year, Audacy conducts volunteer events nationwide as part of its 1Day1Thing initiative.
+The series of events engage employees across the company and aim to make a positive impact on the communities in which the company serves and the planet.

 Live experiences

-Each year, Audacy operates many live events, including The Night Before, We Can Survive, Not So Silent Night, Riptide and Stars & Strings in various cities throughout the country.
+Each year, Audacy operates many live events, including We Can Survive, Leading Ladies, Almost Acoustic Christmas, Riptide and Stars & Strings in various cities throughout the country.